bgdnvk/concurrency-talk/README.md

 # concurrency-talk

-Examples for my talk on concurrency at IKEA
+Examples for my Communicating Sequential Processes in Golang talk at IKEA